Directorate General of Customs and Excise: Japanese colonial era

+Post-independence

+Shortly after Indonesia proclaimed independence, the organization of the Ministry of Finance was formed and the Customs and Excise was established to be part of the Tax Office.

 On 1 October 1946, Sjafruddin Prawiranegara, minister of finance at the time, decide to overhaul organizational structure of the Ministry of Finance.

 Customs and Excise is released from the Tax Office and becomes standalone office as the Customs and Excise Office and appoints Mr. R.A.
 Kartadjoemena as Chief of Customs and Excise Officer.

 That date is considered as the date of birth of the Directorate General of Customs and Excise.

-Task and Functions
+Duties

+The Directorate General of Customs and Excise is divided into several branches in different regions across Indonesia.

+The directorate reports directly to the Ministry of Finance.

-Main Task
+Main task

 To carry out the main task of Ministry of Finance in the field of customs and excise, based on the policy determined by Minister, and secure government policy related with the traffic of goods entering and leaving Customs Territory and Customs and Excise levies as well as other state levies based on the prevailing government regulations and laws.

 Purpose

 To carry out the main task, Directorate General of Customs and Excise has the function of: